-Portugal is an attractive and accessible destination for international students who aim for a degree abroad in Europe.
-The higher education system in Portugal is split between public and private institutions, universities and polytechnics and a general focus on theory and research.
+Portugal is an attractive and accessible destination for international students who want to study abroad in Europe.
+The higher education system in Portugal is split between public and private institutions, universities, and polytechnics and a general focus on theory and research.

-The westernmost country from mainland Europe has a total of 47 universities, 74 polytechnics and six police or military academies.
+The westernmost country from mainland Europe has a total of 47 universities, 74 polytechnics, and 6 police or military academies.
 While university degrees are more appreciated by national and international students, polytechnics focus on the practical side of teaching.
-Are you ready for a close encounter with Portuguese culture?

 Here are some top Portuguese universities you should consider for your study abroad adventure: